tweag/nix-remote-rust/README.md

-# rust-nix-bazel
+# nix-remote

-This is the rust channel's little project: a tool for proxying nix remote builds to bazel.

-- TODO: come up with a catchy name
-- ask in #rust if you want to help out!
+This is a partial re-implementation of Nix's remote build protocol.
+The main objectives are:

+ - to express the protocol declaratively, as much as possible;
+ - to document the protocol better than it has been so far;
+ - to provide a library for tools making use of Nix remote builds.

+So far, the library has been used to implement a nix remote proxy, which forwards commands to a real `nix-daemon`, while inspecting the commands and the responses.
+Only a subset of worker ops are currently implemented, but it's enough to proxy `nix build nixpkgs#hello`.

 ## Usage